Ultimate Kansas City Real Estate Investing Guide for 2026

 Economy

-This equates to a per person income of in Kansas City, and throughout the state.
-The population of the country in its entirety has a per capita amount of income of .
+This equates to a per person income of in Kansas City, and in the state.
+Per capita income in the US is recorded at .

-The economic info from Kansas City illustrates a combined rate of poverty of .
-The overall poverty rate across the state is , and the nation’s figure stands at .
+The economic data from Kansas City indicates an across-the-board rate of poverty of .
+The statewide poverty rate is , with the nationwide poverty rate at .

 Economy Quick Stats